Treatment for ALL that has not gone away with treatment or has come back

 If you decide not to have treatment

-You may decide not to have cancer treatment such as chemotherapy.
+You may decide not to have treatment such as chemotherapy.
 But you can still have medicines to help control symptoms.

 Your doctor or nurse will explain what could help you.
 You can also ask them to refer you to a local symptom control team to give you support at home.